Kong/kongponents/docs/components/datetimepicker.md

 ## Props

+### calendarMode

+- Allowed values are: `date`, `time`, `dateTime`

+### isRange

+Along with the `calendarMode` prop, this determines the whether the calendar allows selection of a single date or time, as opposed to a range of start and end values.

 ### timePeriods

 An array of time frame values to be displayed as buttons in the "Relative" section of the popover, eg: